MisturaDev/my-portfolio/README.md

 ---
 ## About Me

-Hi, I’m **Mistura Ishola**  a frontend & mobile app developer passionate about building clean, responsive and user-friendly applications.
+Hi, I’m **Mistura Ishola**, I’m a frontend developer focused on building clean, responsive and user-friendly applications, while continuously growing in modern web technologies.

 ---
 ## Technologies Used